InAbsencia/inabsentia.io/README.md

 When it comes to websites, I am all about simplicity and performance, which is why I am a big fan of static websites.
-This site is built using the static generation tool [Jekyll](https://jekyllrb.com/) which makes it easy to manage blogs and simple markdown and html files for the site.
-This site is based on [Sergio Kopplin](https://koppl.in/)'s Jekyll theme called [Indigo](https://github.com/sergiokopplin/indigo), all credit goes to him for the base site.
+This site is built using the static generation tool [Hakyll](https://jaspervdj.be/hakyll/) which makes it easy to manage blogs and simple markdown and html files for the site.

 # Installing

-First, install Jekyll by following the guide for your operating system [here](https://jekyllrb.com/docs/installation/).
+First, install Hakyll by following the tutorial on the link above.
-Make sure that the `jekyll` and `bundler` gems are installed.

 # How it works

-In the most basic sense, you run a local server through Jekyll where you can modify your site to your liking.
+In the most basic sense, you run a local server through Hakyll where you can modify your site to your liking.
-This is done through the `jekyll` and `bundler` gems.
-When you are happy with your result, you can deploy it to your server or github pages.
+When you are happy with your result, you can deploy it to your choice of hosting environment.

 # tl;dr